 Category: Tales of Symphonia

-Summary: What am I suppose to do when I'm born into my favorite video game and have to live out my new life as The Chosen's older sister?
+Summary: What am I suppose to do when I'm born into my favorite video game and have to live out my new life as Colette's older sister?
 No, really.
 What am I suppose to do?
 Send help.
 Not your average Self-Insert